zredlined/team4419-robot-cards/README.md

 Welcome to the Team 4419 programming team!
 This project is your first step into learning how we use Git and GitHub to collaborate on code.

+## 🎨 View the Live Gallery

+**See all team robot cards here:** https://rewind4419.github.io/team4419-robot-cards/

+The gallery automatically updates when new cards are merged to main!

 ## What This Is

 This is an onboarding project where you'll: